All About Emmanuel KemijiThursday, 21 March 2019 00:00

 Tonight is the night!
 Emmanuel Kemiji, Master Sommelier, WineMaker and Winery Owner, hosts a sold out wine pairing dinner at the acclaimed Vivian in Asheville!
 Emmanuel, on a very busy day, stopped by the shop a few hours ago to say hello to the staff.
 We shamelessly cornered him for a few minutes.

 In our casual conversation with a very excited and a bit star struck staff (including me!), we asked to learn about this very accomplished person in the wine world.
 What we uncovered in nothing compared to what the dinner revealed about Emmanuel's travels down a long and vinous road to becoming a highly regarded winemaker.

 But here it is: Turns out Emmanuel lives in Puerto Rico.
-He says the island was devastated in a way "that you cannot imagine"but it is coming back, slowly but surely.
+He says the island was devastated in a way but it is coming back, slowly but surely.
 His own home was damaged but not demolished.
 While Emmanuel lives in Puerto Rico, his work and we do mean WORK takes place in Spain and California.